-The Fargo Marathon is fast approaching, and in preparation runners are out logging hundreds of miles on the roads and trails.
+The Fargo and Sioux Falls marathons are fast approaching, and in preparation runners are out logging hundreds of miles on the roads and trails.

 As the mileage increases and runners hit the peak weeks of their training, nutrition becomes increasingly important.
 Despite this, many endurance athletes may not be eating enough calories to support that training and can end up disrupting their training.

-Being able to recognize some of the common signs of under-fueling and how to improve nutrition can help runners get the most out of their training, and meet their performance goals this race season!
+Being able to recognize some of the common signs of under-fueling and how to improve nutrition can help runners get the most out of their training, and meet their performance goals this race season.
+Learn more from Sanford Health diet and nutrition experts.

 If a runner is under-fueling, they might feel fatigued (that “dead legs” feeling) during or after runs, not able to hit their goal paces, have a hard time recovering after runs, experience unintended weight loss, and may have a higher risk of injuries.
 Some runners may feel hungry all day, or find themselves thinking about food or thinking about certain foods (craving carbohydrate or protein-rich foods) all day long.